PalMod: PALette MODification for fighting games.

 **** For new games: Unknown Game Mode ****

-Go to PalMod's File :: Load ROM by game :: Developer Mode menu and select Unknown Game Mode.
-This will let you open any file you want in PalMod in a very raw view.
-Most files will not be useful in PalMod: it helps to know what file might contain palettes for your game.
+Most files viewed will not be useful in PalMod: it helps to know what file might contain palettes for your game.
 SNK palette files will usually have "p" in the filename, but for other companies you will have to spelunk around.
+For sprite based games, the palette data will be in there somewhere - the trick is having the patience to eventually figure out where they are located.
+Once you find one palette you usually will start finding more quickly.

 You will need to create an Extras file to explore this file.
 I usually start with a huge range and hope, narrowing down slowly as I go.